nmshd/documentation/_includes/scenarios/integrate/prepare-enmeshed-onboarding-package.md

 ## What's next?

-You have learned in this guide how to create an onboarding package on a Connector and make it available to other Identities.
-How another Connector can use it to send a Relationship Request and finally establish a Relationship to the Connector is explained in the Process received enmeshed onboarding package and create relationship guide.
+You have learned in this guide how to create an onboarding package on a Templator Connector and make it available to other Identities.
+How a Requestor Connector can use it to send a Relationship Request and finally establish a Relationship with the Templator Connector is explained in the Process received enmeshed onboarding package and create relationship guide.

 <!--- TODO: insert: [Process received enmeshed onboarding package and create relationship]({_docs_integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md}) --->